yenk7/jhockey-tracking/README.md

 ### Basic Network Architecture

-ZigBee modules (called XBees) can mesh together to form a robust network where each node can transmit and relay data to other nodes.
+ZigBee modules (called XBees) can mesh together to form a  network where each node can transmit and relay data to other nodes.
 This meshing capability allows for extended range and redundancy, as data can find multiple paths to reach its destination.
 The dynamic nature of ZigBee mesh networks ensures that if one node fails, data can be rerouted through other nodes, enhancing network reliability.

 ![](src/Mesh.png)